Piers Robinson: 2003 invasion of Iraq

 Robinson has paid particular attention to the role of the US and UK governments in manipulating intelligence prior to the 2003 invasion of Iraq to increase the perceived threat posed by Iraq.
 Robinson conducted a study of UK media coverage which concluded that most UK mainstream media reinforced official views rather than challenged them.

 Syrian Civil War

 Robinson and other members of the SPM working group including Vanessa Beeley, Tim Hayward and David Miller have gained considerable attention for disputing the use of chemical weapons in the Syrian Civil War, most notably in the Douma incident, alleging a coverup by the Organisation for the Prohibition of Chemical Weapons, and extremist links of the White Helmets.
 This has led to members of the group being described as "apologists for Assad" in articles in The Times, which compared them to Holocaust deniers.

-In a consultation with HuffPost UK, Lebanese American Emerson College academic Yasser Munif criticized Robinson's stances on Syria, arguing that it "completely denies the agency of the Arab population, perceives anything happening in the region as a form of conspiracy...
+In a consultation with HuffPost UK, Lebanese American Emerson College academic Yasser Munif criticised Robinson's stances on Syria, arguing that it "completely denies the agency of the Arab population, perceives anything happening in the region as a form of conspiracy...
 [Robinson] thinks Arabs have to be manipulated and funded and told exactly what to do – it’s completely insulting."